LexoL/RepData_PeerAssessment1/PA1_template.md

         }
 ```

 Then, we download the dataset from the zip-file, convert it to `tbl_df`, and convert the data to a standard data format.
-Next we delete `df.activity` data frame since that frame is no loger needed.
+Next we delete `df.activity` data frame since that frame is no longer needed.
 Finally, we group the loaded data and summarize them.
-The summary is represented with histogramin section 2.
-No `NA`s has been exluded from the analysis, yet.
+The summary is represented with histogram in section 2.
+No `NA`s has been excluded from the analysis, yet.

 ```r